Kumari Govender graces the cover and shares her entrepreneurial journey, as a Fashion Entrepreneur, in the latest entrepreneur magazine

 Did you have to borrow money and if yes what route did you follow?

-No. I had to become creative to generate capital for my events, and over time I managed to create a sustainable source of income.
+No. I had to become creative to generate capital for my events, and I managed to create a sustainable source of income over time.

 What satisfaction do you get from Being A Fashion Entrepreneur?